Culver-Academies/engineering1/mech/optimization.md

 You will need to calculate (or measure directly) each forward distance and each turn angle, then using your **Forward Speed** and your **Turning Speed**, calculate the time it takes to traverse each segment of the path.
 Finally, add up all the times to determine the total time it takes to complete the path.

-**Download** the following Excel file from Schoology and follow along with your instructor as they review how to set it up.
+**Download** the following Excel file and follow along with your instructor as they review how to set it up.
 You will make one yourself using Excel for the **Mechatronics Design Challenge**.

 [TurboPi Path Calculations](https://culver.schoology.com/course/7355947550/materials/gp/7359710203)